wp-plugins/nextgen-facebook/readme.txt

 = Version 6.15.0 =

-* **Added an 'Add HashTags to Descriptions' option to include tag names, converted to hashtags, in the Open Graph / Rich Pin description, tweet text, and social captions.**
+* **Added a new 'Number of Hashtags to Include' option to append tag names (converted to hashtags) in the Open Graph / Rich Pin description, tweet text, and social captions.**
 * Added support for NextGEN Gallery v2+ 'data-image-id' attribute.
 * Added a 'Reset Metaboxes' button on the settings pages to reset the plugin metabox layout.
 * Updated the Custom Settings Validation Tools tab to show buttons instead of links.